-All students MUST take the dissertation module
+All students take the dissertation module

-Taught content for students without a background in Linguistics
+For students without a background in Linguistics

-Taught content for students with a background in Linguistics
+For students with a background in Linguistics

 Students with a background in linguistics will take the following module:

-List A Modules
+List A - Linguistics Modules

 The information on the programme page reflects the intended programme structure against the given academic session.
 If you are a current student you can find structure information on the previous year link at the top of the page or through your Department.
 Please read the important notice regarding changes to programmes and modules.